Thappi-Lohi-Araish ( Arayash) Lime Plasters & Lime Flooring Workshop January 2020

 Projects by Thannal are done on a gift culture, without any consultation fee.
 We expect people who want to learn from us understand this situation and kindly not ask for discounts in our study programmes.
 As we do not have any scholarship available right now, you can find a sponsor for yourself to study with us (you will be supporting us this way).

-Participation is limited to 15-20 participants on first come first serve manner.
 Kindly use the payment link below to register for the workshop.
 Registration fee of Rs.
-4,500/- paid in advance to confirm your registration.
+4,750/- paid in advance to confirm your registration.
 Remaining fee is to be paid on the 1st day of workshop, in cash only.
 Accommodation options and location of campus etc. will be shared after your registration is done.